 - Relaxation Techniques: Allows your mind and body a time to relax and wind down.
 Biofeedback, visual guided meditation, progressive muscle relaxation exercises, self-guided hypnosis, deep breathing and formal meditation are all ways that can help you calm down so that you can more easily transition into a sleep state.

-If you are having troubles with insomnia and would like to try natural treatement methods, Dr. Mazzei, Clinical Psychologist, offers provden treatments.
-Please contact her office to schedule an initial consultation at 847-386-8829.
+If you are having trouble with insomnia and would like to try natural treatment methods, Dr. Mazzei, Health Psychologist, offers CBT-I both at her office and in online counseling.
+Please contact her office to schedule an initial consultation.